William V. Rinehart: Civil War and early post-war period

 When his enlistment period with the 1st Oregon Cavalry expired, Rinehart joined the 1st Oregon Volunteer Infantry Regiment, under the command of Colonel George B. Currey.
 In that unit, he served in southeastern Oregon, protecting wagon trains from Indian raiders.
 In the summer of 1865, Rinehart was promoted to Major.
 Shortly after his promotion, he took command of Fort Klamath.
 He remained in command until after the end of the Civil War when regular Army troops returned to Oregon to replace the militia volunteers.
 He was mustered out of the Army in 1866.

 During the war, Rinehart had married Amanda E. Gaines of Yamhill County, Oregon.
 Eventually, they had three children together.
 After the war, Rinehart moved his family to Grant County, Oregon where he became a partner in a mercantile business.
 He then moved to Canyon City in 1868 and opened a general store there.
-The following year, he was appointed Canyon City's post master, a position he held for the next five years.
+The following year, he was appointed Canyon City's postmaster, a position he held for the next five years.
 During this period, he continued to work for Republican candidates throughout Grant County.
 In addition, he ran for a seat in the state legislature, but was defeated in a close election.
 In 1874, he moved to Los Angeles, California, but returned to Oregon two years later.

 Indian agent

 In 1876, Rinehart was appointed Indian agent at the Malheur Indian Reservation, a position he held until the reservation was closed in 1882.
 The reservation was located in a remote area of eastern Oregon, approximately fifty miles east of Fort Harney.
 It was occupied primarily by Northern Paiute people.

 Rinehart replaced Samuel B. Parrish, who was well respected by the Native American people living on the reservation.
 In contrast to Parrish's administration, Rinehart was in continuous conflict with the Native Americans living on the reservation from the time he arrived.
-According to Sarah Winnemucca, he required the native residents to turn their crops over to the government and then issued government ration to them.
+According to Sarah Winnemucca, he required the native residents to turn their crops over to the government and then issued government rations to them.
 This often left reservation farmers with less food than they produced.
-Two senior chiefs on the reservation, Egan and Oytes, also complained that Rinehart illegally sold liqueur to reservation residents.
+Two senior chiefs on the reservation, Egan and Oytes, also complained that Rinehart illegally sold liquor to reservation residents.
 When white settlers began grazing their livestock on reservation lands, Rinehart made no effort to evict them.
 He even allowed one rancher to cut timber on the reservation without requiring any payment.

 Rinehart's harsh policies may have contributed to the decision by local Paiutes to join the Bannock rebellion in 1878.
 When the uprising reached the Malheur reservation, Rinehart retreated to Canyon City where he helped organize the town's defenses.

 After the conflict ended, some of the Paiute and Bannock prisoners were interned on the Malheur reservation under Rinehart's charge.
-Eventually, all of the Native American's at the Malheur site transferred or moved to other reservations.
+Eventually, all of the Native Americans at the Malheur site transferred or moved to other reservations.
 Rinehart lost his position when the Malheur reservation was closed in 1882.